sjaakp/yii2-illustrated-behavior/README.md

 #### defaultAspect ####

-Default selection of the aspect options.
-Note that there should be a corresponding key in the `aspectOptions` array.
-F.i.: if `defaultAspect` is `0.75`, one of the keys in the array should be 1000 × .75 = `750`.
+Default selection of the aspect options. **Note** that there should be a corresponding key in the `aspectOptions` array.
+Example: if `defaultAspect` is `0.75`, one of the keys in the array should be 1000 × .75 = `750`.

 If `aspectOptions` is `false`, `defaultAspect` is ignored.